gaehlerm/SoftwareEngineering/README.md

 In the beginning, I struggled a little.
 I was overwhelmed by the amount of code.
 I didn't know which IDE to use, and the build process I used was flawed.
 You name it.
 Still, I received some good feedback from my boss.
 A few months later, I had my first significant feature implemented.
 It also had automated tests, and the code was much cleaner than similar features.
 Another month later, I implemented my second feature.
 Everyone in the company expected this task to be very challenging, but I found a neat way to implement it.

 My boss wrote most of the code, and the success of the company was largely dependent on his efforts.
-He knew everything, but I hardly ever understood what he was talking about.
+He knew everything, but I hardly ever understood a thing when he explained his code.
 In many topics, I lacked the necessary background information.

 Around that time, the company hired additional software developers.
 Especially one of them made a huge impression on me.
 I could ask him almost anything, and he was able to provide me with a simple answer.
 He understood the concepts on which our code was based, enabling him to grasp the fundamental structure of our code and organize the remaining elements.
 But it was also the way he worked.
 He wrote small functions covered with automated tests.
 He was also refactoring the code.
 One Monday morning, he arrived at the office.
 He opened a massive merge request to refactor some code across the entire codebase.
 He broke down this huge and widespread problem into small chunks and wrote tests for the new implementation.
 He opened my eyes.
 He made me realize that the way he worked was so much better.
 So much more structured.
 This was proper engineering.
 Real software engineering.

-There is so much I learned in these few years.
+There is so much I learned in those few years.
 And the basic principles are so easy to learn.
 You just need someone to teach you.
 This book is what this book is about.
 No fancy code, just fundamental principles.
-It provides an overview of the most important topics so that you do not get overwhelmed by the infinite number of decisions a programmer has to make.
+An overview of the most important topics so that you do not get overwhelmed by the infinite number of decisions a software engineer has to make.
 This book contains numerous real-world examples that do not require any code.
 I want to explain principles that are very general and do not require any code to explain.
 In fact, software engineering is, in some respects, very similar to other fields of engineering.
 Therefore, a car is often a better example to explain my point than some fancy piece of code that you struggle comprehending.

 Of course, I also included some code examples.
 I didn't want this book to be too abstract.
-Though in order to keep the examples small, I frequently had to simplify them.
+Though in order to keep the examples easy to understand, they had to be small, and I frequently had to simplify them a lot.

 I'm not a great software engineer, not at all.
 And my English is fairly lousy.
 But maybe this is a good thing when writing a book.
 It will be easy to understand as I tried to keep all chapters concise and easy to understand.
 It keeps the book short and motivates you to read it all because everything I wrote is important.
 At least, that's what I hope.

 I'm not God, and this is not the Holy Bible.
-This book aims to assist you with your programming problems, but it does not contain absolute truth.
-Probably, there are hardly any absolute truths in programming; there are only trade-offs.
+This book aims to assist you with your programming problems, but it does not contain the absolute truth.
+Probably, there are hardly any absolute truths in programming; it's not math.
+Software engineering is an empirical field.
+We have to find out what works best by trying different things and explain it a few sentences.
+There are many trade-offs to be made as some of these rules may be contradictory.
 I hope that the recommendations and trade-offs I provide in this book will help you write better code.
 And if you don't agree with some of my recommendations, that's fine.
 You will certainly be able to find examples where my general recommendations will not apply.
 Feel free to create a YouTube video to explain your point if you can come up with a better rule how to do something.
 I would be delighted if you taught me how to become a better software developer.

 Reading this book is only one step in your career.
 Next, you have to get out into the real world.
 Get a job.
 Write code and learn how to apply the principles you have learned here.
 It is hard; this will take your whole life.
 Many others face similar problems.
 Talk to them, improve your solutions, and get smarter.
 Become a real software engineer.